Progxy/imageReader/README.md

 NOTE: the library is OS independent.

 ## Compile using the library as a shared library
+Compile using the `idl` option with makefile

-When compiling using the IDL as a shared library remember to add the following flags to include it: `L. -lidl` Also remember to add the path to the library to the LD_LIBRARY_PATH on Linux
+When compiling using `IDL` as a shared library remember to add the following flags to include it: `L. -lidl`

+NOTE: remember to add the path to the library to the `LD_LIBRARY_PATH` variable on Linux